Restoration Welcomes Blondel Pinnock as New President and CEO

 Mr. Williams has served as the First Vice President of NAACP’s Brooklyn chapter, and has been a member of a number of corporate and community boards and commissions.

 He earned a Bachelor of Science degree in Criminal Justice from Arizona State University and a Masters of Public Administration degree from American University.
 He was also a Sloan Fellow at the School of Urban and Public Affairs, Carnegie-Mellon University.

-His many honors include: Feminist Press — Crossing Borders award (2006), National Association of Negro Business and Professional Women’s Clubs – Man of Distinction award (2207); Asian American Federation of New York – Spirit of Asian America award (2008); FraserNet – Corporate Professional of the Year award (2009); and National Council for Research on Women – Diversity Champion Award (2010).
+He has been honored by the Feminist Press with its Crossing Borders award, the Brooklyn Club of the National Association of Negro Business and Professional Women’s Clubs, Inc., with its Man of Distinction award, the Asian American Federation of NY with its Spirit of Asian America award, by FraserNet with its Corporate Professional of the Year award, and by the National Council for Research on Women with its Diversity Champion Award.